BhallaLab/moose-core/INSTALL.md

 # Getting MOOSE

+# Pre-built packages

-We recommend that you use our repositories at Open Build Service.
-Visit this page and follow the instructions there.
+Use our repositories hosted at [Open Build Service](http://build.opensuse.org).
+We have packages for Debian, Ubuntu, CentOS, Fedora, OpenSUSE/SUSE, RHEL, Scientific Linux.
+Visit the following page and follow the instructions there.

 https://software.opensuse.org/download.html?project=home:moose&package=moose

 # Building MOOSE from sources